Wentz tosses 4 TDs, Eagles beat Redskins 34-24 | New Country 923

-Kirk Cousins had 303 yards passing and three TDs for the Redskins (3-3).
+Kirk Cousins threw for 303 and three TDs for the Redskins (3-3).

+“Carson made some unbelievable plays there in crunch-time situations,” Redskins coach Jay Gruden said.
+“We lost and it wasn’t good enough by anybody, offensively.
+But Kirk competed and made some great throws, some great plays.”

 The Eagles went three-and-out three times in their first four drives and had only 57 total yards before Wentz hit Mack Hollins in stride with a perfect 64-yard TD pass to tie it at 10.